nil-lapis/ygopac/README.md

 # ygopac

 A tool for unpacking and repacking `.pac` files from the Yu-Gi-Oh!
 NDS games.
-This tool was mainly developed for Over the Nexus, but it works for all World Championship games for the DS (2007 - 2011).
+This tool was mainly developed for Over the Nexus, but it works for all World Championship games on the DS (2007 - 2011).

 There is a [python script](pacman.py) for people who don't want to use the rust version.